Current Students

 Tessa Fujisaki

-Tessa is a first-year MPH student in the Department of Global Health.
+Tessa is a second-year MPH student in the Department of Global Health.
 She received her bachelor’s degree in Biology from Pomona College.
 Prior to starting her MPH, she worked as a research assistant at the UC Berkeley School of Public Health where her research focused on increasing access to contraception and sexual health education for married adolescents in Northern Nigeria.
 Tessa currently works as a research assistant at UW on the MARA study in Kenya, which seeks to better understand adolescent girls’ and young women’s contraceptive method preferences and challenges to obtain them.
 Through the Global WACh Certificate program, she aims to learn more about how to utilize community-based interventions, qualitative research, and international collaboration to address maternal and reproductive health issues both globally and within her home state of Washington.

 Amaya Gatling